top of page

 The jet rose through the soft gold of early morning like a thought he’d already finished thinking.
 The hum beneath the floorboards steadied him.
 Altitude always did.
 Below, the Catalan coastline dissolved into haze, its pale stone and blue water giving way to clouds.

 He didn’t look back at the house.
 It was enough to know it existed.
-Saoirse sleeping or pretending to, he liked to imagine her framed by light, the kind of soft beauty that steadied a house, the twins on their schedule, Marta resetting the air filters, everything calibrated to function in his absence.
+Saoirse laying in bed, he liked to imagine her framed by light, the kind of soft beauty that steadied a house, the twins on their schedule, Marta resetting the air filters, everything calibrated to function in his absence.
 He opened his laptop before the seatbelt light dimmed.

 By the time they crossed into French airspace, Zurich was already awake.
 Javier’s voice came over the secure line, reciting figures from the Suarez Consolidated portfolio.
 Roman listened, fingers pressed against his temple.
 “Restructure the Zurich board.
 Merge legal and acquisitions.
 Replace Serrano before quarter-end,” he instructed.